Windows Autopilot self-deploying mode

 - The user must pick a locale and a keyboard layout, and optionally a second keyboard layout.

-- Windows will check for critical OOBE updates, and if any are available they'll be automatically installed (rebooting if necessary).
+Windows checks for critical out-of-box (OOBE) updates, and if any are available they're automatically installed, rebooting if necessary.

-- Remain at the logon screen, where any member of the organization can log on by specifying their Microsoft Entra credentials.
+- Remain at the sign-on screen, where any member of the organization can sign in by specifying their Microsoft Entra credentials.

 - Automatically sign in as a local account, for devices configured as a kiosk or digital signage.